flutter/flutter/CODE_OF_CONDUCT.md

 When multiple contributors disagree on the direction for a particular patch or the general direction of the project, the conflict should be resolved by communication.
-The people who disagree should get together, try to understand each other's points of view, and work to find a design that addresses everyone's concerns.
+The people who disagree should get together, try to understand each other's points of view and work to find a design that addresses everyone's concerns.

 This is usually sufficient to resolve issues.
 If you cannot come to an agreement, ask for the advice of a more senior member of the team.

-Be wary of agreement by attrition, where one person argues a point repeatedly until other participants give up in the interests of moving on.
+Be wary of the agreement by attrition, where one person argues a point repeatedly until other participants give up in the interest of moving on.
 This is not conflict resolution, as it does not address everyone's concerns.
-Be wary of agreement by compromise, where two good competing solutions are merged into one mediocre solution.
+Be wary of the agreement by compromise, where two good competing solutions are merged into one mediocre solution.
 A conflict is addressed when the participants agree that the final solution is _better_ than all the conflicting proposals.
 Sometimes the solution is